victorblaga/reastig/README.md

 Reasting.send("topic-name", { hello: "world" });
 ```

-Typically, you would do this from a component:
+Typically, you would do this from inside a component:

 ```jsx
 import Reastig from "reastig";